sarthakagrawal927/interview-prep/blog/README.md

 Reverse Linked List (Iterative Solution)
 Reverse Linked List (Recursive Solution)
-Reverse every group of k nodes in given linked list Find K’th node from the end in a linked list
+Reverse every group of k nodes in given linked list Find Kth node from the end in a linked list
 Merge alternate nodes of two linked lists into the first list Merge two sorted linked lists from their end
 Delete every N nodes in a linked list after skipping M nodes